flaraloza123/holberton-system_engineering-devops-1/0x0E-web_stack_debugging_1/README.md

 ## Learning Objectives

-How to set up a HAProxy Load Balancer
+How to debug a NGINX server with bad ports

 ## Usage